 The College of Humanities is the second largest on campus and is at the core of the University of Utah’s mission and the experience of higher education.
 It is composed of seven academic departments and eight interdisciplinary centers, including two National Resource Centers (Asia Center and the Center for Latin American Studies) and one National Language Resource Center housed in the Second Language Teaching and Research Center.

 The College also hosts numerous interdisciplinary programs including Peace & Conflict Studies, International Studies, and the nationally recognized Environmental Humanities graduate program.
 The College collaborates in research and instruction with departments and colleges throughout the University.

 All University of Utah undergraduates enroll in Humanities courses at some point in their academic pursuits, and each year, about 4500 of these students choose to focus their studies on Humanities.
 We offer 29 majors and 36 minors in a wide variety of disciplines.
 The College confers one-fifth of the University’s diplomas annually.
 Graduate students number about 400 and have matriculated into one of 16 Master’s and 13 Ph.D. programs.The College’s 170 tenured and tenure-track faculty have published 60 books and more than 300 articles in the past three years.
 They also possess international distinction as scholars, are the most frequent winners of University teaching and research awards, and are the most diverse in terms of ethnicity and gender in the University.

-Our theme for the year reflects a powerful truth: Humanities Gives You the Edge.
-Alums of Humanities not only lead lives of extraordinary fulfillment, but they also excel at whatever they do.
-Our thousands of alums unanimously tell us that Humanities gave them the edge that helped them succeed as excellent communicators; multi-lingual and culturally sophisticated global citizens; critical, ethical, and logical thinkers; and outstanding creative partners.
-And research backs this up!
-Studies prove that Humanities students find careers that provide financial security and job satisfaction that matches those of students in nearly every other major.
+Alums of the College of Humanities not only lead lives of extraordinary fulfillment, but they also excel at whatever they do.
+Our thousands of alums unanimously tell us that their humanities degrees helped them succeed as excellent communicators; multi-lingual and culturally sophisticated global citizens; critical, ethical, and logical thinkers; and outstanding creative partners.
+Studies prove that humanities students find careers that provide financial security and job satisfaction that matches those of students in nearly every other major.
 Employers increasingly seek employees who have strong skills learned in Humanities (think writing, reading, listening, speaking, critical thinking, etc.).
 Humanities gives people the edge they need to thrive today.